-Whether your goal is to rank higher in local search results or connect with more customers online, you should create a Google My Business Profile.
-Through Google My Business, you can update your business information, respond to reviews, post photos, and more, but you can only do this once you verify your business with Google.
+Whether your goal is to rank higher in local search results or connect with more customers online, you should create a Google Business Profile (a.k.a.
+Google My Business).
+Through Google Business Profile, you can update your business information, respond to reviews, post photos, and more, but you can only do this once you verify your business with Google.
 Here’s what you need to know about verifying your business and why it’s necessary.

 - Why Should Your Business Be Verified?